JacksonAllan/CC/api_reference.md

 <dl><dd>

 Returns a pointer-iterator to the last element.
-This call is synonymous with `get( cntr, size( cntr ) - 1 )` and assumes that at the vector is not empty.
+This call is synonymous with `get( cntr, size( cntr ) - 1 )` and assumes that the vector is not empty.
 </dd></dl>

 ## List